TankerHQ/sdk-js/packages/client-node/README.md

 Tanker's client SDKs allow for seamless integration of client-side end-to-end encryption in your application.

-Tanker is available for iOS, Android, and Web apps.

 Read the [documentation](https://docs.tanker.io/latest/) to get started.

-Go to [tanker.io](https://tanker.io) for more information about Tanker.